-Overview: A free morning before we board the Trans-Siberian train for our epic rail journey through the Siberian forests and across the rural mountains to Moscow.
-Meals, including local style breakfast, lunches and dinners can be purchased in the train’s restaurant car.
+This evening we board the Trans-Siberian train for our epic rail journey through the Siberian forests and across the rural mountains to Moscow.
+Meals have been included for the journey and will be delivered to the cabins.

-Accommodation: Single compartments are not available on train journeys and participants will be required to share twin berth cabins with other participants of either sex.
+Single compartments are not available on train journeys and participants will be required to share 4 berth cabins with other participant of either sex.